VinayNoogler000/QR-Code-Generator/README.md

 5. Open `index.html` in your preferred browser & see the project working live.

+## 🎯 Career Opportunities

+### Open to Web Development Roles!

+* 💻 Looking for Internships
+* 👨‍💻 Seeking Full-time SDE Positions
+* 📍 Specialization: Web Development (Frontend or Full-Stack)

+## 🗓️ What My Daily Life Looks Like?
+As of now (latest version of this README file), I'm building Projects using Frontend Web Devleopment technologies to strengthen my fundamentals, also, learning Backend Web Development.
+This project/website is my 7th JavaScript project, more three projects are left (means, total 10 projects), in JS.
+After, that I will be building atleast 3-5 major Projects using React.js framework with Redux.js library, while learning Backend Web Development.
+At last, after Completing Frontend Development Projects, and Learning Backend Development, I'll be making atleast 3 Major Full-Stack Projects, using MERN tech-stack.

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/VinayNoogler000/QR-Code-Generator/blob/main/LICENSE.txt) file for details.